Importance for Accessibility

 CART Services

-Communication Access Realtime Translation (CART) services employ a caption writer to provide accurate captions for an event in realtime.
-This solution often requires extra time for setup, so you cannot depend on CART for last minute captioning needs.
-There is also a cost associated with hiring a caption writer for CART services.
+Communication Access Realtime Translation (CART) services employ a caption writer to provide accurate captions for an event in real-time.